salmanshuaib/dixie/README.md

 # dixie
-dixie is a Python application for developers that enables developers to converse with ChatGPT faster by compiling Code from multiple files into a text file
+dixie is a Python application for developers that enables developers to converse with ChatGPT faster by compiling Code from multiple files into a text file.